Savoury flapjacks with vegetables, nuts, seeds & cheese

 Savoury Flapjacks with Vegetables, Nuts, Seeds & Cheese

-Wonderful as a healthy, savoury snack, in packed lunches or for picnics, these tasty flapjacks can also form the basis of a satisfying vegetarian main meal with the addition of salad or fresh vegetables (see Recipe Notes for variation).
+Wonderful as a healthy, savoury snack, in packed lunches or for picnics, these tasty flapjacks can also form the basis of a satisfying vegetarian main meal with the addition of salad or fresh vegetables.

 Course Breakfast, Main Course, Snack, Cheese